Global assembling of Academicians, Researchers, Scholars & Industry to disseminate and exchange information at 100+ Allied Academics Conferences

 Dr. Camille Locht holds currently a position as Research Director at the French National Institute of Health and Medical Research (Inserm) and, since 2010, is the founding director of the Center for Infection and Immunity of Lille on the campus of the Institut Pasteur de Lille in France.
 He has obtained his PhD at the Catholic University of Leuven in Belgium in 1984.
 After a 3-years post-doctoral stay at the National Institute of Allergy and Infectious Disease in the USA, where he started to work on pertussis and cloned the pertussis toxin genes, he joined SmithKline – Beecham (now GSK) to help developing acellular pertussis vaccines.
 Since 1989 he is the head of a research laboratory at the Institut Pasteur de Lille, where he has been the Scientific Director from 2002 to 2013.
 His research interest is in molecular pathogenesis of respiratory infections, essentially pertussis and tuberculosis, with the long-term aim to develop new tools to combat these diseases.
 A very powerful molecular typing system for mycobacteria, invented in his laboratory has already reached the market, and a live attenuated nasal pertussis vaccine developed in his laboratory has now successfully completed phase I clinical trials and is currently in clinical development.
 He also has discovered a protective mycobacterial latency antigen, called heparin-binding haemagglutinin (HBHA), which is now in late stage pre-clinical development as an anti-tuberculosis vaccine candidate.
 He has authored more than 300 international publications, book chapters and patents and has obtained several research awards.

 Pertussis or whooping cough is making a dramatic comeback in several countries, especially since the switch from the first-generation whole-cell to the more recent acellular vaccines.
 The reasons for this resurgence are still under debate, but may essentially be due to unexpectedly fast waning of acellular vaccine-induced immunity and insufficient effectiveness of these vaccines to protect against infection by Bordetella pertussis, the principal causative agent of whooping cough, even though they protect effectively against pertussis disease.
-In order to ultimately control pertussis, new vaccines are necessary that protect both against the disease and B. pertussis infection.
+To ultimately control pertussis, new vaccines are necessary that protect both against the disease and B. pertussis infection.
 We have developed a live attenuated pertussis vaccine that can be administered by the nasal route.
-This vaccine, named BPZE1, has been shown to be safe in pre-clinical animal models, including severely immunocompromized mice, and to induce strong antibody and T cell responses.
+This vaccine, named BPZE1, has been shown to be safe in pre-clinical animal models, including severely immunocompromised mice, and to induce strong antibody and T cell responses.
 A single nasal dose of BPZE1 was able to protect mice against challenge with virulent B. pertussis, and protection was significantly longer lived than that induced by multiple administrations of acellular vaccines.
 In non-human primates, BPZE1 was also found to be safe and to protect against disease and infection caused by a highly virulent B. pertussis clinical isolate.
 BPZE1 has now successfully completed a phase I clinical trial in humans and was found to be safe in adults, to be able to colonize transiently the human respiratory tract and to induce immune responses in the colonized individuals.
 The vaccine is now undergoing further clinical development.
 Interestingly, in the course of the preclinical investigations, unexpected immunomodulatory properties or BPZE1 were uncovered.
 Without being immunosuppressive, BPZE1 appears to be anti-inflammatory and to protect mice against influenza virus-induced death, against experimental asthma and against experimental hypersensitivity of the skin, most probably linked to innate immune responses induced by the vaccine.
 Together with the protective effects against B. pertussis infection, these anti-inflammatory properties make BPZE1 an interesting tool for the benefit of public health, far beyond the control of pertussis.